RanabirChakraborty/hebe/README.md

 * run the build
 * copy and install the RPM !

+Note:
-Hebe is one of the infant of Zeus: https://en.wikipedia.org/wiki/Hebe (and Zeus is the name of the Ansible config for Thunder...)
+[Hebe](https://en.wikipedia.org/wiki/Hebe) is one of the infant of Zeus - which is the named of the Ansible configuration in charge of Thunder.